-The construction phase is planned to start in 2011.
+The construction phase (phases C and D) is expected to start in 2012.
 The construction cost is estimated to be close to a billion euros.
-The E-ELT is a high technology, highly prestigious science-driven project that incorporates many innovative developments, offering numerous possibilities for technology spin-off and transfer, together with challenging technology contract opportunities and providing a dramatic showcase for European industry.
+The E-ELT is a high technology, highly prestigious science-driven project that incorporates many innovative developments, offering numerous possibilities for technology spin-off and transfer, together with challenging technology contract opportunities, and providing a dramatic showcase for European industry.